 Diaper Rash: Tips For Prevention And Treatment

-The problem of diaper rash during a child’s early years is usually a common, short-term condition.
-However, if left unattended it could lead to considerable agony.
+Diaper rash is a common, short-term condition.
+But left unattended, the rash could cause considerable discomfort for babies.
 Here are some tips to handle it.

 Diaper rash is almost an inevitable part of life for parents of newborns and infants.
 It is a common problem among children under two years of age.
-A majority of babies experience it in the first three years of their life.
+A majority of them experience it up to the first three years of their life.
 Though not a dangerous condition, it cannot be ignored.

 What it looks like: